proseltd/Telepathy-Community/README.md

 This module gives the user the ability to input a Telegram user ID and lookup basic information about the associated account.

 ## Advanced tools
 Telepathy installs with a user analysis tool that analyzes the post frequency of users based on archived chats.
-The tool works by gathering all CSV archives in the "./telepathy/advanced/analysis_dropbox" file.
-Simply drop a selection of group archives in this file and it will calculate the number of unique active posters and how often they have posted.
+The tool works by gathering all CSV archives in the "./telepathy/advanced/analysis_dropbox" folder.
+Simply drop a selection of group archives into this folder and it will calculate the number of unique active posters and how often they have posted.
 If used in combination with specific date archiving, this can also work to calculate how many users were active within a certain timeframe——for example within the last week.

 Usage:
 ```